thebigfilecom/thebigfile-com-dev/blog/features/new-webassembly-instumentation.md

 Once deployed, the canister is ready to receive messages from users and other canisters.
 Prior to the very first message execution, the newly deployed Wasm binary must undergo two more transformations:

 1. Instrumentation.
-The Internet Computer inserts system-level code into the Wasm binary to count the number of executed instructions.
+The BigFile inserts system-level code into the Wasm binary to count the number of executed instructions.

 2. Native compilation.
 Finally, the instrumented Wasm binary is being compiled into native x86 code to achieve near-native application performance.

-More details can be found in the [WebAssembly on the Internet Computer article.](https://medium.com/dfinity/webassembly-on-the-internet-computer-a1d0c71c5b94)
+More details can be found in the [WebAssembly on the BigFile article.](https://medium.com/dfinity/webassembly-on-the-internet-computer-a1d0c71c5b94)

 Now, let’s dive into the instrumentation process.

 ![New WebAssembly instrumentation](/img/blog/webassembly-instru-2.webp)

-The Internet Computer instruments Wasm binaries by injecting tiny snippets of code to count the number of executed instructions.
+The BigFile instruments Wasm binaries by injecting tiny snippets of code to count the number of executed instructions.
 This is needed to ensure that canister execution terminates and the canister is fairly charged.
 The number of executed instructions is also known as the program counter on other blockchains.

-As every single executed instruction must be correctly counted, the instrumentation step is critical for the performance of the canisters and the Internet Computer block rate consistency.
+As every single executed instruction must be correctly counted, the instrumentation step is critical for the performance of the canisters and the BigFile block rate consistency.

 The old Wasm instrumentation algorithm works well, but is inefficient for certain kinds of applications such as language interpreters.
 The new Wasm instrumentation addresses these inefficiencies and achieves an order of magnitude better performance for such applications, allowing developers to run their canisters more efficiently and cheaper.